 To determine the risk-adjusted rating, PHC4 compares the number of patients one could reasonably expect to experience an outcome (e.g., unplanned readmission), after accounting for patient risk, with the actual number that occurred.
-Please refer to "Understanding the Symbols" box and the Technical Notes for further details at www.phc4.org.
+Please refer to "Understanding the symbols" section in this document and the Technical Notes for further details at www.phc4.org.